 A rescue inhaler helps to expand a person’s airways during an asthma attack.

-Rescue inhalers dispense a type of medication called a bronchodilator, which expands, or dilates, the airways, known as bronchioles.
+Rescue inhalers dispense a type of medication called a bronchodilator, which expands (dilates) the airways, known as bronchioles.

-Here, we explore the different types of rescue inhaler.
+Here, we explore the different types of rescue inhalers.
 We also discuss how these inhalers are used and any associated side effects.